LvNianZu/CHASE_DB1/README.md

 # CHASE_DB1
 ## Introduction
 CHASE DB1 dataset
 CHASE-DB1 is a retinal vessel segmentation dataset consisting of 28 color retinal images with a size of 999 × 960 pixels, collected from the left and right eyes of 14 students.
-Each image is annotated by two independent human experts.
+Each image is annotated by two independent human experts.  **The dataset has been moved to this repository for download and can be downloaded directly.**

 ## citation
 @article{fraz2012ensemble,